-We understand how frustrating shoulder pain can be and the anxiety it can cause when you’re inactive.
-Nobody should have to put up with ineffective treatment or put their life on hold because of shoulder pain.
-We have treated nearly 30,000 patients over 30 years.
+Nobody should have to put up with ineffective treatment or put their life on hold because of headaches.
+We have treated thousands of patients over 30 years.
 When asked, 94% say they are satisfied or very satisfied.

 Our excellent results are due to the fact that we are the only clinics in Sussex to have chiropractors, physiotherapists and massage therapists working together to deliver the best care.
-This team approach is more effective at finding the cause of your shoulder pain and treating it effectively.
+This team approach is more effective at finding the cause of your headache and treating it effectively.

-If you are fed up with shoulder pain and finding working, daily chores, recreational activity or sleeping difficult then book a free consultation.
+If you are fed up with headaches and finding working, daily chores, recreational activity or sleeping difficult then book a free consultation.
+We can help.